SNUCSE-CTA/VEQ_S/README.md

 # VEQs
 ## 1. Background and Objectives
-With the global attention on big data, related research and technologies are rapidly growing.
-Among the methods for storing big data, graphs are one of the prominent ones.
-In particular, the subgraph query processing problem involves finding all data graphs that contain subgraphs isomorphic to a given query graph among multiple data graphs and one query graph.
-This problem has practical applications in various fields such as social network analysis and chemical compound search.

 Our research team has developed an algorithm that is over 400 times faster than the previous state-of-the-art algorithms for the subgraph query processing problem.
 We presented this algorithm at SIGMOD, which is one of the top computer science conferences.
 As a result of this research, we have received inquiries and requests for code sharing from researchers at prestigious universities overseas.
 Additionally, a startup in the field of drug development, Inc. AIgenDrug, has also requested code sharing.

 Therefore, the goal of this project is to refine the source code of VEQs, which is the world's top-performing algorithm for the subgraph query processing problem, and make it publicly available as a library for more convenient use.

 ## 2. Development Environment and Programming Language
 Programming Language: